 PARO rules mean any resident who is on overnight call leaves by 10:00 am on their post-call day.

-As we are a medium sized program we get to know all our residents very well.
-Formal evaluations are completed at the end of every rotation and individual observation of history taking, clinical exam and communication skills are expected.
-In addition, each resident will meet twice a year with the Program Director or Associate Program Director to discuss their evaluations and individual progress.
+As Queens’ Core Internal Medicine is a medium sized program, there is a large opportunity for faculty and staff to get to know all residents very well.
+Residents are evaluated on an on-going basis during clinical rotations via the Queen’s School of Medicine online learning platform, MEdTech (built on The Elantra Platform).
+In addition, residents meet individually with their academic advisors and with the program directors several times per year to discuss their progress with program evaluations and unique learning goals.
 We formally test medical knowledge with the American Board of Internal Medicine (ABIM) In-Training Exam (ITE) annually.
 A Royal College like multi-OSCE station exam is also held every year.
-Junior residents participate in a 'nightmares' simulation series with their colleagues until they have achieved competence.
-A simulation series for senior residents is being developed.
-Senior residents also have to complete a Journal Club presentation prior to graduation.
+Junior residents also participate in a 'nightmare' simulation series with their colleagues until they have achieved competence.

 All residents are eligible for 4 electives over 3 years (1 in PGY1 year, 2 in PGY2 year and 1 in PGY3 year).
 These electives can be taken at Queens or at another institution.
 In addition residents are allocated a selective block in PGY3 year where they can select a particular rotation of interest which must be completed at Queens.
 These options allow significant flexbility in the residents schedule.
 Some residents have taken the opportunity to do electives abroad.
 Any selective or elective block can be used for research (up to a maximum of 3 blocks).